IMarty/11---Git---CI/Course.md

 1. 'Add' (git add *) -> What local files are going to change
 2. 'Commit' (git commit -m 'your comment') -> take a snapshot of your LOCAL modifications and name them
 3. 'Push' (git push master) -> Collects all LOCAL commits and put them ONLINE
-4. 'Deploy' (no CLI / rely on Continuous Integration) -> All change to the source code get built together on the final website (replace the drap on drop on Netlify)
+4. 'Deploy' (no CLI / rely on Continuous Integration) -> All change to the source code get built together on the final website (replace the drap on drop on Netlify).

 "fetch" is a command to check is their are update on the ONLINE repository "pull" when you need to download modification from the ONLINE repository